biblequiz/BibleQuiz.com/_pages/history/2000/nationals.md

     * Marisa Wallis
     * Tiffany Sewell
     * Michelle Longston
+* **Preliminaries**:
+  * Round 1: Lost to Christian Chapel, Tulsa, OK 75 to 135
+  * Round 2: Lost to Cedar Park A/G #1, Bothell, WA 45 to 260
+  * Round 3: Lost to Allison Park A/G "Heart and Mind", Allison Park, PA 75 to 225
+  * Round 4: Lost to First A/G, Cedar Rapids, IA -10 to 205
+  * Round 5: Lost to Faith A/G, Orlando, FL 50 to 80
+  * Round 6: Lost to Orange County Worship Center, Santa Ana, CA -10 to 205
+  * Round 7: Lost to Bethel Life Christian Center, West Lafayette, IN 70 to 200
 * **Round Robin**:
   * Round 1: Lost to Abundant Life A/G, Grapevine, TX -5 to 150
   * Round 2: Won against First A/G, Cedar Rapids, IA 115 to 5